samuelkiflai/newRepo/README.md

 # newRepo
 this is my Test repo

+add line fron dev 2